 Federal Habeas Corpus Attorney in Columbia, SC – 2255 Motions

-I am an attorney in Columbia, SC, with extensive experience handling federal post-conviction relief cases including federal habeas corpus and 2255 motions, federal appeals, and collateral attacks on state-court convictions in federal court.
+Elizabeth is an attorney in Columbia, SC, with extensive experience handling federal post-conviction relief cases including federal habeas corpus and 2255 motions, federal appeals, and collateral attacks on state-court convictions in federal court.

-If you need help with a 2255 motion or other post-conviction relief in federal court, or if you believe you might have grounds for challenging your state-court conviction in a federal habeas corpus action, call me as soon as possible because there are strict time limits on when you can file a 2255 or federal habeas action.
+If you need help with a 2255 motion or other post-conviction relief in federal court, or if you believe you might have grounds for challenging your state-court conviction in a federal habeas corpus action, call us as soon as possible because there are strict time limits on when you can file a 2255 or federal habeas action.

 What is Federal Habeas Corpus?

 The writ of habeas corpus has been around since at least the 1600s as a means for a prisoner to challenge the legality of his or her detention.
 Habeas corpus means “you have the body,” and is a way to bring a prisoner before the court (or the King, in the 1600’s) to determine whether the prisoner’s detention is lawful.

 Habeas corpus in today’s federal court usually takes the form of a 28 USC Section 2255 motion to overturn a federal conviction (or sentence) based on ineffective assistance of counsel.
 Federal habeas corpus can also be used to challenge state-court convictions.

 What is a 2255 Motion in Federal Court?

 28 USC Section 2255 provides a potential remedy for federal inmates once they have exhausted their direct appeals.

 A 2255 motion asks the court to “vacate, set aside or correct the sentence” when “the sentence was imposed in violation of the Constitution or laws of the United States, or… the court was without jurisdiction to impose such sentence, or… the sentence was in excess of the maximum authorized by law, or is otherwise subject to collateral attack.”